0xPolygon/foundry-template/CONTRIBUTING.md

 ## Pre-commit Hooks

 Follow the [installation steps](#install) to enable pre-commit hooks.
-To ensure consistency in our formatting we use `pre-commit` to check whether code was formatted properly and the documentation is up to date.
+To ensure consistency in our formatting `pre-commit` is used to check whether code was formatted properly and the documentation is up to date.
 Whenever a commit does not meet the checks implemented by pre-commit, the commit will fail and the pre-commit checks will modify the files to make the commits pass.
 Include these changes in your commit for the next commit attempt to succeed.
 On pull requests the CI checks whether all pre-commit hooks were run correctly.
 This repo includes the following pre-commit hooks that are defined in the `.pre-commit-config.yaml`:

 - `mixed-line-ending`: This hook ensures that all files have the same line endings (LF).